metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Jadaveon Clowney stepping up and not falling for any of the trickery of the 49ers offense.

 49ers making money off slants against Seattle's man coverage.

+Jimmy Garoffalo is sailing his passes tonight.
+His errant passing is throwing this game for the 49ers.